bera9605/magento2assignment/README.md

 ### Minimal Requirements :
 - *Update magento module through composer using private repository*
-  - Code example reusing the code of the previous install (of GDPR module)
+> Note : The following examples is reusing the code of the previous install (of GDPR module) and you can ofcourse deviate from the examples below every step :see_no_evil: (as long as you complete the `GOALS`)

 1. Create a new [remote](github.com/new) and local Repository
 ```
 cd vendor/mageplaza/module-gdpr